mmichaelis/minecraft-setup/README.md

 For guides to make your server available in the internet please consult other documentation which for example describes how to make your changing IP available in the internet.

-The following [Help Section][#help] starts with an description for the advanced user already knowing basics about servers, Java set up etc. For a more detailed description follow [Step-by-Step][#stepbystep] below which hopefully describes all steps so anyone could install the Minecraft Server
+The following [Help Section][help] starts with an description for the advanced user already knowing basics about servers, Java set up etc. For a more detailed description follow [Step-by-Step][stepbystep] below which hopefully describes all steps so anyone could install the Minecraft Server

+[help]: <#help>
 <a name="help"/>
 # Help